Lothar von Trotha: Legacy

 In 1933, the Nazi authorities had named a street in Munich as "von Trotha Straße".
 In 2006, the Munich city council officially decided to change the name of this street to "Herero Straße" in honour of the general's victims.

 Otjiwarongo, Namibia had a street named after von Trotha, since "long before independence".
 In 2016, calls to rename this street surfaced, and the municipality promised to initiate the renaming in 2017.
 The renaming would not occur until 2024, where the street was renamed to "Ohamakari".

 As General von Trotha has no living descendants, some of his distant relations traveled to Omaruru in October 2007 by invitation of the local Herero chiefs and publicly apologised for his actions.
 Wolf-Thilo von Trotha, a member of the family, said, "We, the von Trotha family, are deeply ashamed of the terrible events that took place 100 years ago.
 Human rights were grossly abused that time."

 On 16 August 2004 the German government under Gerhard Schröder officially apologized for the genocide, but rejected calls to pay reparations to the descendants of the Herero and Nama.
 "We Germans accept our historic and moral responsibility and the guilt incurred by Germans at that time," said Heidemarie Wieczorek-Zeul, Germany's development aid minister.
 In addition, she admitted the massacres were equivalent to genocide.
 The two countries have generally had a good relationship since and Germany has tailored economic and political packages for the people of Namibia.

 In May 2021, the German government officially recognized the genocide and agreed to pay €1.1 billion over 30 years to fund projects in communities that were impacted by the genocide.

-The 2023 survival horror video game Ad Infinitum features a semi-fictionalized Trotha, although differing in name: Lother von Schmidt.
-This version also had a son, Karl, and two grandsons, Johannes and Paul, the latter of whom is the game's protagonist.
-His roles in the Boxer Rebellion and the Herero Wars are mentioned, including part of his infamous declaration to the Herero.